ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/configuration.md

 - `verification.volumeWarningEnabled` &ndash; Enables or disables pre-expiry warnings.
 - `verification.volumeWarningDays` &ndash; Sets how many days before the deadline a warning is issued.
 - `verification.volumeCheckDays` &ndash; Defines how long users have to meet the minimum trading volume requirement.

+## Localization and translation

+The `translation` section controls which language files are loaded for user-facing messages:

+- `translation.locale` &ndash; The primary language code (e.g., `en`, `fr`, `es`).
+Matches filenames in `src/i18n/locales/`.
+- `translation.fallbackLocale` &ndash; The language to use when a translation key is missing in the primary locale.
+Defaults to `en`.

+Locale files are JSON objects with nested keys representing different parts of the application (e.g., `discord.verification.embed.title`, `telegram.settings.help`).
+The translation system supports:

+- **Key-based lookups** &ndash; All user-facing strings are referenced by dot-notation keys rather than hardcoded text.
+- **Variable interpolation** &ndash; Dynamic values are inserted using `{{ variableName }}` placeholders in the translation strings.
+- **Graceful fallbacks** &ndash; Missing keys first check the fallback locale, then fall back to the key itself if unavailable.

+To add a new language:

+1. Create a new file in `src/i18n/locales/` matching the locale code (e.g., `fr.json` for French).
+2. Copy the structure from `en.json` and translate all message values while preserving the interpolation placeholders.
+3. Update `config.json` or set `TRANSLATION_LOCALE=fr` to activate the new locale.

+All Discord embeds, Telegram responses, and HTTP API error messages automatically use the configured locale, making it simple to provide multilingual support without code changes.